cDask/portfolio/README.md

 ### Accessible

-Website has gone through an accessibility audit to ensure its compliant an accesible.
+Website has gone through an accessibility audit to ensure its compliant an accessible.

 ### SRI integrity